Set up direct deposit

 Step 2: Generate payment file

 OnePayroll generates a payment file through the configured payment export interface.
-The file is automatically attached to the payroll run as a document attachment, visible in the Payment Files FactBox on the Payroll Runs page.
+The file is automatically attached to the payment batch and is also visible in the Attachments FactBox on the Payroll Runs page.
 You are also prompted to download the file.

-If a payment file has already been generated for this payroll run, you are prompted to confirm before generating another one.
+If a payment file has already been generated for this payment batch, you are prompted to confirm before generating another one.

 Step 3: Transmit to bank

-1. Download the payment file (from the download prompt or the Payment Files FactBox).
+- Download the payment file (from the download prompt or the Attachments FactBox on the Payroll Payments or Payroll Runs page).

 Warning